xihan-qin/GEE_Sparse/README.md

 # GEE_Sparse
 This project aims to improve Graph Encoder Embedding (GEE) Algorithm in both speed and storage for large sparse graphs.
+In practice, most graphs are large and sparse.

 It is worth to mention that the original GEE is already faster than most of the State-of-the-art (SOTA) graph embedding methods.